TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 LOCATION SERVICES

-Your current location is only used if you permit our services to do so.
-If you allow your location to be obtained using a GEICO app, or with a browser, we will use this information to return your estimated location.
-We use this information solely to distinguish your current location and not to identify you.
-GEICO does not automatically track your location.
+Your current location is only collected and used by us if you permit our services to do so.
+If you allow your location to be collected using a GEICO app, or with a browser, we will use this information to determine your estimated location.
+We use this information to distinguish your current location and not to identify you.

 ACCESS TO AND CORRECTION OF PERSONAL INFORMATION